ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

  - Merged request#29 pulled by Rakshith.
  - Pulled request#31 to add my group work records into report.md.
  - Reviewed and approved request#31 pulled by Dzaky.
+ - Reviewed and approved request#32 pulled by Dzaky.
+ - Pulled request#33 to add a map example plot to README.md

+23/05
+ - Reviewed and approved request#36 pulled by Zhihan.
+ - Reviewed and approved request#37 pulled by Rakshith.
+ - Pulled request#38 to correct some spelling errors in README.md.
+ - Reviewed and approved request#39 pulled by Rakshith.
+ - Pulled request#40 to correct some errors in README.md and supplement report.md.

 ## Collaborative editing of documents